pyricau/BuilderGen/README.md

 ## Code example

-Suppose you have a Person class :
+Suppose you have a Person class:

 	@Buildable
 	public class Person {